launchflow/launchflow-examples/fasthtml-postgres/aws/README.md

 - Serverless FastHTML app hosted on [AWS ECS Fargate](https://aws.amazon.com/ecs/)
 - A Postgres database hosted on [AWS RDS](https://aws.amazon.com/rds/)

+<strong>NOTE:</strong> This is a fork of the [FastHTML TODO App example](https://github.com/AnswerDotAI/fasthtml-example/tree/main/01_todo_app).
+This version uses a Postgres database instead of the built-in SQLite database.

 ## ⚙️ Prerequisites

 ### Install the requirements